-- the sales floorspace area relates to the sale of garden related goods (excluding clothing).
-If non-garden related goods are sold they must not exceed 15% of the net sales floorspace area and must be products made or grown within a 30 mile radius of the site; and - there are no significant retail impacts on any of the centres listed in Core Strategy Policy CS21; and - are located with safe and convenient access to the highway network; and - there are no unacceptable adverse impacts for the environment, living conditions, countryside, landscape, highways, traffic and car parking considerations and where relevant, the openness of the Green Belt.
+- there are no significant retail impacts on any of the centres listed in Core Strategy Policy CS21; and - are located with safe and convenient access to the highway network; and - there are no unacceptable adverse impacts for the environment, living conditions, countryside, landscape, highways, traffic and car parking considerations and where relevant, the openness of the Green Belt.

 There has been a considerable increase over recent years in the amount of retail floorspace provided by farm shops, garden centres and nurseries.
-In some cases, retailing has become far more important than horticulture with the large scale of such 'garden centre' operations undoubtedly attracting significant amounts of trade from the town and district centres.
-This conflicts with the retail strategy of the Core Strategy.
-Furthermore, the development resulting from the growth of garden centres threatens to harm both the local amenity and countryside character as well as highway safety.
-Above all, the encouragement given to car use and the diversion of business from the town centres, conflicts with sustainable development principles.
+In some cases, retailing has become far more important than horticulture with the large scale of such 'garden centre' operations potentially diverting trade from the town and district centres.
+To avoid conflict with the retail strategy of the Core strategy applications for retail development will be assessed against other policies including Policies DM66 and DM67 regarding the sequential approach to retail development and the retail proposals outside centres and the policies relating to businesses in the countryside.